Conserva3/Conserva3.github.io/home.md

 {% include figure image_path="/assets/img/funding.png" alt="Logos of the funding agencies." %}

 <div id="approach">
-In Conserva3 we aim to generate valuable information about the three taxa in the *Thymus mastichina* complex for its conservation.
+In Conserva3 we aim to generate valuable information about the three taxa in the <i>Thymus mastichina</i> complex for its conservation.
 We aim to achieve this goal by integrating...

 {% include feature_row %}
 </div>